peterbaileyct/peanut-gallery/main.few.md

 # Purpose
 This is a Flutter application for MacOS, iOS, and Android, that allows a user to ask a question of an orchestrated set of Personas using Large Language Models.
 The user defines

+## Generated Files:
+- lib/main.dart: The main entry point for the Flutter application.
+- lib/services/storage_service.dart: Handles local storage for Personas and API keys.
+- lib/ui/widgets/: Directory for UI components.
+- lib/bs_ns_controller.dart: Manages the invocation and interaction with the BS-NS process.

 ## Data Types
 A Persona is a combination of a name and a Mission Statement, which is a long-form description of a person's goals and intentions.
 More details are in persona.few.md.